 Come see us to pick up a meal or sign up to volunteer.

-Your donations help keep the Upcycling Kitchen running.
+Your donations help keep the Upcycling Kitchens running.

 © Copyright 2022 Make Food Not Waste, Inc. All rights reserved.